blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/FunkFrog-and-Sipondo-ShareSuite/README.md

 ### `2.4.0`
 - Introduces a new Sacrifice fix to fix poor drop rates with larger groups of people
   - Thanks to raeon for the PR!

-### `2.3.0`
-- Fixed a bug where scrapper wouldn't output the correct amount of scrap

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**